 Yes.
 We were altogether distinct.

-‘New America,’ Boulevard (issue no. 100, print only, September 2018), first runner-up in the Boulevard Emerging Writers' Short Fiction contest and winner of the Elmore A. Willets Prize: of beauty pageants, multiculturalism, manic mothers, and diaspora
+‘New America,’ Boulevard (issue no. 100, print only, September 2018).
+Listed as a ‘Distinguished Story’ of 2018 in the 2019 Best American Short Stories anthology.
+First runner-up in the Boulevard Emerging Writers' Short Fiction contest.
+Winner of the Elmore A. Willets Prize.
+Of beauty pageants, multiculturalism, manic mothers, and diaspora

 Long before they sold curry-flavored Lays Chips at Safeway, James and Kali worried that their daughter would grow up without a homeland.
 They told her she had twin histories.
 You get two countries, they said.
 Most people just get one!
 What they didn’t tell her was that the land they lived in was actually built of cables under the sea; that its bricks were the work of scholars like James and its mortar the expatriate nostalgia of immigrants like Kali.
 They didn't tell her she would have to be brave enough to live in theory.